top of page

 Statistics

 According to the 2012 National Health Interview Survey (NHIS), roughly 4 million American adults had used probiotics or prebiotics in the previous 30 days.
-After vitamins and minerals, probiotics or prebiotics were the third most commonly used dietary supplement among adults.
+After vitamins and minerals, probiotics or prebiotics were adults' third most commonly used dietary supplement.

 Summary

-Adding these prebiotic and probiotic-rich foods to the diet can help to create a healthy gut microbiome which in turn can improve digestion, immune function, and overall health.
+Adding these prebiotic and probiotic-rich foods to the diet can help create a healthy gut microbiome, improving digestion, immune function, and overall health.

 Balance.
 Portion control.
 Keep nutrition simple.
 Eat Smart.
 Eat Healthily. 🌱 🌾 🌿